breezy-weather/breezy-weather/CONTRIBUTE.md

 ### API
-Create your API class in `app/src/main/java/org/breezyweather/weather/apis/`.
+Copy the `app/src/main/java/org/breezyweather/weather/openweather/` folder as a base.

-Copy an existing class, and only implement the forecast API as a starting point.
+Let’s edit the API interface, and only implement the forecast API as a starting point.

-In `app/src/main/java/org/breezyweather/weather/json/<technicalname>`, add the data class that will be constructed from the json returned by the API.
+In `app/src/main/java/org/breezyweather/weather/<yourprovider>/json/<technicalname>`, add the data class that will be constructed from the json returned by the API.

 Use @SerialName when the name of the field is not the same as what is in the json returned by the API.
 Example: